hadrysmateusz/writing-app/packages/slate-plugins-system/README.md

 ## Todo

 - Move all of the plugins into a separate monorepo with all plugins being separate packages

+## Considerations

 - Consider making (almost) everything overridable (including the component and type in the plugin options).
 It would require putting everything through the plugin including the type(s).
+From what I know components are already overridable by default (inherited from slate-plugins-next)
+- Consider making it mandatory (or at least optional and documented) to make editorOverrides functions be factories that create the actual withSomething function with some options applied.
+It is already a pattern used by some native slate plugins